gbouras13/plassembler/README.md

 Automated Bacterial Plasmid Assembly Program
 ------------

-plassembler is designed for automated assembly of plasmids in haploid bacterial genomes that have been hybrid sequenced with Oxford Nanopore Technologies long read (ideally R9.4.1, also should work with R 10.4.1 or earlier chemistries) & paired-end short read sequencing.
+Plassembler is a program that is designed for automated & fast assembly of plasmids in  bacterial genomes that have been hybrid sequenced with long read & paired-end short read sequencing.
+It was originally designed for Oxford Nanopore Technologies long reads, but will also work with Pacbio reads.

-If you are assembling a small number of bacterial genomes manually, I would highly recommend starting by using [Trycycler](https://github.com/rrwick/Trycycler).
-If you have more genomes or want to assemble your genomes in a more automated way, try [dragonflye](https://github.com/rpetit3/dragonflye), especially if you are used to Shovill, or my own pipeline [hybracter](https://github.com/gbouras13/hybracter) that is more targeted at large datasets.
+If you are assembling a small number of bacterial genomes manually, I would highly recommend starting by using [Trycycler](https://github.com/rrwick/Trycycler) to recover the chromosome before using Plassembler.
+If you have more genomes or want to assemble your genomes in a more automated way, try [dragonflye](https://github.com/rpetit3/dragonflye), especially if you are used to Shovill, or my own pipeline [hybracter](https://github.com/gbouras13/hybracter) that is more appropriate for large datasets.

 Additionally, I would recommend reading the following guides to bacterial genome assembly regardless of whether you want to use plassembler:
 *  [Trycycler](https://github.com/rrwick/Trycycler/wiki/Guide-to-bacterial-genome-assembly)